Googlewhack

-A Googlewhack is a contest to find a Google Search query that returns a single result.
-A Googlewhack must consist of two words found in a dictionary and is only considered legitimate if both of the search terms appear in the result.
-The term googlewhack, coined by Gary Stock, first appeared on the web at UnBlinking on 8 January 2002.

-Published googlewhacks are short-lived since when published to a website, the new number of hits will become at least two: one to the original hit found, and one to the publishing site, unless a screenshot is provided.
+A Googlewhack was a contest to find a Google Search query that returns a single result.
+A Googlewhack must consist of two words found in a dictionary and was only considered legitimate if both of the search terms appear in the result.
+Published Googlewhacks were short-lived since when published to a website, the new number of hits would become at least two: one to the original hit found, and one to the publishing site, unless a screenshot was provided.
+Googlewhacks generally no longer exist due to changes in Google search indexing.

 History

 The term googlewhack, coined by Gary Stock, first appeared on the web at UnBlinking on 8 January 2002.
 Subsequently, Stock created The Whack Stack, at googlewhack.com, to allow the verification and collection of user-submitted Googlewhacks.